tfij/tfij.github.io/_posts/2017-03-29-Reducing-Coupling-Of-Java9-Modules.md

 You can provide many modules and run code with many implementations.
 Just put them all on the module path.

-To complete the example, a trivial `module-info.java` file from module with API is presented below:
+To complete the example, a trivial `module-info.java` file from the module with the API is presented below:

 ```
 module pl.tfij.java9modules.greetings.api {